Free cavity wall insulation

 All cavity wall insulation comes with an independent 25 year guarantee from CIGA (Cavity Insulation Guarantee Agency) to provide complete peace of mind.

 Source: *Energy Saving Trust 2018.
-These are estimated figures based in insulating a gas-heated, detached house.
-Figures are based on fuel prices as April 2018.
+These are estimated figures based on insulating a gas-heated, detached house.
+Figures are based on fuel prices as at April 2018.